pola-rs/r-polars/README.md

 ## news:

+ - update 28th December: r-polars is now hosted at https://github.com/pola-rs/r-polars.
+Happy to be here.
+You might encounter a bunch of links to the old repository the first weeks.
+I plan to work on r-polars full time the next 3 months, because why not :) Any contributions are much appreciated.

  - update 24th November: minipolars is getting bigger and is changing name to rpolars and is hosted on [github.com/rpolars/rpolars](https://github.com/rpolars/rpolars/).
 Translation, testing and documenting progress is unfortunately not fast enough to finish in 2022.
 Goal postponed to March 2023. rlang is dropped as install dependency.
 No dependencies should make it very easy to install and manage versions long term.

  - update 10th November 2022: Full support for Windows, see installation section.
 After digging through gnu ld linker documentation and R source code idiosyncrasies, rpolars, can now be build for windows (nighly-gnu).
 In the end adding this super simple [linker export definition file](https://github.com/sorhawell/rpolars/blob/main/src/rpolars-win.def) prevented the linker from trying to export all +160_000 internal variables into a 16bit symbol table maxing out at 65000 variables.
 Many thanks for 24-hour support from extendr-team <3.